South Thames Colleges Group

-South Thames Colleges Group (STCG) is a large further education institution operating four colleges in south-west London: South Thames College, Kingston College, Merton College, and Carshalton College.
-The four main campuses are in Wandsworth, Kingston upon Thames, Morden and Carshalton.
+South Thames Colleges Group (STCG) is a large further education institution that operates four colleges in south-west London: South Thames College, Kingston College, Merton College, and Carshalton College.
+The four main campuses are in Wandsworth, Kingston upon Thames, Morden, and Carshalton.

 History

-It was formed in 2017 following the merger between South Thames College and Merton College with Kingston College and Carshalton College.
+South Thames Colleges Group was formed in 2017 by the merger of South Thames College and Merton College with Kingston College and Carshalton College.

 South Thames College

 South Thames College was founded in 1895.